dusktreader/flask-praetorian/docs/tutorial_blacklist.rst

 Blacklisting a Token
 ....................

-The expample app has an added 'blacklist_token' endpoint that will blacklist the current token:
+The example app has an added 'blacklist_token' endpoint that will blacklist the current token:

 .. literalinclude:: ../example/blacklist.py